christhesoul/christhesoul.github.io/_posts/2019-06-04-what-work-looks-like.md

 ![A Github history of Webpacker with Circle](/assets/img/what-work-looks-like.png){:class="img-responsive"}

-And even this has a ridiculous Disney-esque happy ending to give you an unhealthy does of misplaced optimism.
+And even this has a ridiculous Disney-esque happy ending to give you an unhealthy dose of misplaced optimism.
 Because some days you won't even get that satisfying green tick at the end of the day indicating the code has successfully run every step in your CI build.

 Some days you just fail.

+That's cool.
+Because one day _we didn't even know the stuff we know now_.<sup>1</sup>

-And that's okay.
-Failing is the act of not succeeding in what you're trying to achieve.
+And failing is the act of not succeeding in what you're trying to achieve.

 Which actually sounds pretty positive, in a strange way.